PiyushMishra318/lambda/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-A small portfolio of **Lambda@Edge** functions I built during an internship.
+A small portfolio of **Lambda@Edge** functions I built.
 Together they power on-the-fly image delivery: rewrite requests for WebP/resized variants at the edge, and generate missing variants from S3 when the CDN returns a 404.

 This repo is reference code — deploy it with your own S3 bucket, CloudFront distribution, and environment variables.